cwendorf/Sourcebook/README.md

 ### Contact Me

-If you have any questions, contact me at [cwendorf@uwsp.edu](mailto:cwendorf@uwsp.edu)
+- If you have any questions, contact me at [cwendorf@uwsp.edu](mailto:cwendorf@uwsp.edu)

-Learn more about my other work at [https://cwendorf.github.io](https://cwendorf.github.io)
+- Learn more about my other work at [https://cwendorf.github.io](https://cwendorf.github.io)

+### Citation

+> Wendorf, C. A. (2019). _Statistics for social science: A sourcebook of basic statistical methods._ [https://cwendorf.github.io/Sourcebook/](https://cwendorf.github.io/Sourcebook/)